CharlesMangwa/react-native-simple-kit/README.md

 ## Use

-This is the part where I stop writing and let you explore & have some fun 😁
+From this point, it's up to you!
+This is the part where I stop writing and let you explore & have some fun 👍

+## Questions
+If you have any questions, feel free to get in touch on Twitter [@Charles_Mangwa](https://twitter.com/Charles_Mangwa)!